Zeeeepa/aigne-framework/examples/memory/README.md

 ## How Memory Works

-The memory functionality in this example is implemented using the `history` module and `UserProfileMemory` module, which are part of the AIGNE Framework's Augmented File System (AFS).
+The memory functionality in this example is implemented using the `history` module and `UserProfileMemory` module, which are part of the AIGNE Framework's **AIGNE File System (AFS)**.
 Here's a brief overview of how memory is recorded and retrieved during conversations.

 ### Recording Conversations